polyaxon/polyaxon/docs/setup/minikube.md

 ---
-title: "Install Polyaxon on Kubernetes"
+title: "Install Polyaxon on Minikube"
-title_link: "Install Polyaxon on Kubernetes"
+title_link: "Install Polyaxon on Minikube"
-sub_link: "kubernetes"
+sub_link: "Minikube"
 date: "2018-10-01"
 meta_title: "How to install Polyaxon on Kubernetes"
 meta_description: "This is a guide to assist you through the process of setting up a Polyaxon deployment using Kubernetes."
 tags:
     - setup
     - kubernetes
+    - Minikube
     - install
 ---

-If you are here, it means that you have a Kubernetes cluster and [helm](/guides/setup-helm/) setup.
+If you are here, it means that you have a Minikube cluster and [helm](/guides/setup-helm/) setup.

-Please consider reading our [configuration guides](/configuration/introduction/) to have a deeper knowledge about how to configure and customize Polyaxon to your need, we also made this [interactive app](https://install.polyaxon.com) to help you navigate the most important options to install Polyaxon.
+Please consider reading our [configuration guides](/configuration/introduction/) to have a deeper knowledge about how to configure and customize Polyaxon to your need.

-If you are deploying Polyaxon in production mode, you should take some time to read about some [best practices](/guides/best-practices-for-deploying-polyaxon/) when deploying Polyaxon.

 Please also check the [helm reference](/references/polyaxon-helm-reference/) for all default values.